Bedrock-OSS/bedrock-wiki/docs/commands/entity-counter.md

 This system allows you to track the total number of players/entities on your world and subsequently execute your desired commands based on the values obtained.

 > Note: Entities in unloaded chunks will not be tracked.
-However, players can still be tracked regardless.
+However, players can be tracked regardless.

 ## Setup

 *To be typed in Chat:*

-`/scoreboard objectives add total dummy`
+`/scoreboard objectives add count dummy`

 If you are working with functions and prefer to have the objective added automatically on world initialisation, follow the process outlined in [On First World Load.](/commands/on-first-world-load)